LaserQueue/LaserQueue/README.md

 To start the server, run `start.sh` or `start.py` or `start.bat` if you're on Windows.
 You'll need Python 3.4.x or greater.

-To change the admin login password, create a plaintext file `password` under backend.
-This will be hashed upon script run.
+To change the admin login password, run the script with `--new-password`.

 ### Flags: